Dinu-Filip/Haskell-Fundamentals/Notes/6 Functors, applicatives, monads.md

 # Functors
 ## Definition
 The `Functor` typeclass describes types whose contents can be mapped over while preserving their structure.
-Its general form is as follows
+Its general definition is as follows
 ```Haskell
 class Functor (t :: * -> *) where
     fmap :: (a -> b) -> t a -> t b